manodyaNrathnyaka/MindMirror-Expert-System/README.md

 - The UI uses `st.session_state` to preserve answers and navigation.
 - Rule engines live in `kb/` and expose a `calculate()` method returning a dict with `result`, `alternative`, and `percentage`.

-## Contributing
-- Please open issues or PRs with small, focused changes.
-- Do not commit secrets or API keys.
-Add them to `.gitignore` if needed.

 ## License
 This repository does not include a license file.
 Add a `LICENSE` if you want to set terms.

 ---
-If you want, I can:
-- Commit this `README.md` and push it to your GitHub (you already have `origin` configured), or
-- Create a `README` with extra sections (deployment, CI) — tell me what you'd like added.

 # MindMirror-Expert-System
 MirrorMind is a psychological expert system built to mirror the decision-making of a human psychologist.
 Its purpose is simple: help you understand your thinking patterns and become more aware of how your mind works.